Bartlesville Radio » News » Rig Count Rises This Week

 Charlie Taraboletti

-The number of rigs exploring for oil and natural gas in the U.S. increased by two this week to 756.
+The number of rigs exploring for oil and natural gas in the U.S. increased by 12 this week to 768.

-Houston oilfield services company Baker Hughes Inc. said Friday that 609 rigs sought oil and 146 explored for natural gas this week.
-One was listed as miscellaneous.
+A year ago, 480 rigs were active.
+Houston oilfield services company Baker Hughes Inc. said Friday that 617 rigs sought oil and 151 explored for natural gas this week.

-Texas increased by six rigs, North Dakota was up three, Louisiana gained two and Utah one.

-Oklahoma declined by three, Pennsylvania and Wyoming each dropped two and Alaska, Colorado and New Mexico were off one apiece.
+Louisiana increased by five rigs, Colorado and Oklahoma each were up three, Ohio and Wyoming rose by two and California gained one.
+Alaska declined by three and New Mexico dropped one.
+Arkansas, Kansas, North Dakota, Pennsylvania, Texas, Utah and West Virginia were all unchanged.

 « Back to News